 Frequently Asked Questions

-If laser hair removal treatments don’t work, it’s likely because the laser is ineffectively targeting the pigment in hair follicles.
-But other factors could impact results, including hair thickness, hair growth cycles, hormone imbalances, or improper laser settings.
+If laser hair removal doesn’t work, it usually means the laser energy isn’t effectively targeting the pigment in your hair follicles.
+Other factors, such as hair thickness, hair growth cycles, hormone levels, or incorrect laser settings or pre-treatment care, can also affect results.

 Book Your Free Consult